cfl-temple/portfolio/_pages/team/alumni/2005/krunal-cholera.md

  - MSEE at Temple University, 2001-2005
 ---

-Krunal Cholera is a Technical Manager eRA at Temple University.
+Mr. Krunal Cholera is a Technical Manager eRA at Temple University.